Self-Defence of the Republic of Poland: 1990s elections

 The party first started in parliamentary elections in 1993, gaining 2.78% votes and failing to enter the Sejm.
+It also took part in the 1994 local elections, where it did not play a significant role as party structures were not yet ready for an electoral campaign and were often in the preliminary state of organisation.
+The party won over 1.3% of the popular vote.
+The 1994 local elections are largely undocumented and were greatly affected by the lack of interest in Polish society, which translated into a very low turnout (33%).
+Samoobrona along with the Polish Socialist Party avoided forming local coalitions in the election.
 In the 1995 elections Andrzej Lepper ran for president and gained 1.32% of the votes; in parliamentary elections in 1997, the party took 0.08%.
 In 2000 Samoobrona organized a campaign of blocking major roads in order to get media attention.
 Lepper gained 3.05% votes in the presidential elections.